chloehays-ch/539-Grad-Project-/README.md

 will be surveying over the summer, with the exception of a private residence that I was interested in analyzing to see how species sighted compared to other public sights.

+## Purpose of Analysis ##
+What species are being spotted at certain locations, i.e. are the same birds in backyards being sighted at wildlife refuges, more urban environments, etc.?
 ## Data ##
 Source: eBird, Cornell Lab of Ornithology
 Date of Observations: Recent